gsudre/lab_notes/baseline_prediction/back_to_raw.md

 That didn't run because of lack of memory, so I'm going with 50 and 40 ICs.

 (running both in interactive sessions as myself)

+Getting close to 72Gb of memory to get icassoExp...